gotnochill815-web/clickpost-intent-engine/README.md

 ## 5. Intent Scoring

-Intent scores are generated using an explainable weighted taxonomy.
+Intent is scored using an explainable weighted taxonomy.

 | Signal | Weight |
 |---------|--------|